Burns are awful injuries that can cause permanent nerve damage and disfiguration.

 There are a number of ways people get burned.
 Friction burns, radiation burns, and even ice burns happen to Americans every year.
-At the law offices of Joel J. Kofsky, we see the majority of burn injuries from three sources; Fire, Chemical, and Electrical.
+At Philly Injury Law, we see the majority of burn injuries from three sources; Fire, Chemical, and Electrical.

 Thermal burns are caused by exposure to a heat source.
 This can be a fire, or more commonly, hot objects like tools and equipment.
 Hot liquids also cause a large number of thermal burns each year.
 Thermal burns typically result in burns from first to third degree, but can cause injuries to significant percentages of a victim.

 Most thermal burns in the U.S. affect the lower legs.
 These burns accounted for 38 percent of inpatient hospital stays and 23 percent of emergency room visits in 2015.